gmshashank/Pytorch_Vision/MNIST/Session1/README.md

 -   #### Analysis:
 	-   Since we have reduced model capacity, reduction in performance is expected
-	-   We are also not using Global Average Pooling(GAP), but still using big sized kernel

 ### Iteration 7 - Increasing Capacity